 All of our oil sands facilities use cogeneration which is a natural gas-fueled process that produces both industrial steam and electricity.
 Cogeneration has the lowest GHG emissions of hydrocarbon-based power generation.

-Combined, our investments in cogeneration and wind power make us the fifth largest and one of the most carbon-competitive independent power producers in Alberta by generation capacity.
-Across our operations, we have working interest in approximately 1,400 megawatts (MW) of renewable and cogeneration capacity and provide approximately 500 MW to regional grids, increasing our revenue and providing low-carbon energy to consumers.
+Our cogeneration facilities were initially developed to provide steam and electricity for our oil sands assets.
+Our cogeneration portfolio and investments make us one of the largest and most carbon-competitive independent power producers in Alberta by generation capacity.
+Across our operations, we have working interest in approximately 1,400 megawatts (MW) of cogeneration capacity, increasing our revenue and providing low-carbon energy to consumers.

 Cogeneration improves the efficiency of our oil sands business.
 By producing both industrial steam and electricity through a natural gas-fueled process, cogeneration is the lowest GHG-intensive form of hydrocarbon-based power generation.

 All our oil sands facilities use cogeneration, and the GHG intensity of the power produced from our cogeneration units is approximately 75% lower than coal-fired power generation.

 We’re replacing the coke-fired boilers at our Oil Sands Base Plant with cogeneration units and anticipate the cogeneration facility to be commissioned in late 2024.
 In addition to providing the facility with steam needed for our operations and reducing direct GHG emissions at the plant, the cogeneration units will export up to an additional 800 megawatts (MW) of electricity to the provincial grid.
 When operational, the project will reduce GHG emissions by approximately 5.1 megatonnes (Mt) per year in Alberta and will make us one of the largest power producers in the province.